ascend4/ascend4/UNIFIED_WHEN.md

 `slv_prepare_classifier_whens(sys, WHEN_REGION_STEADY)`, the system layer can:

 1. walk classifier `WHEN`s and their compact guard artifacts
+2. build an owned Boolean-tuple encoding for each pure `CASE IF` cascade
-2. create parentless generated `REL_INST`s for real boundaries
+3. create parentless generated `REL_INST`s for real boundaries
-3. create parentless generated `LREL_INST`s for compound guards, using the direct SATISFIED resolver internally
+4. create parentless generated `LREL_INST`s for compound guards, using the direct SATISFIED resolver internally
-4. create corresponding sidecar `rel_relation`, `logrel_relation`, and
+5. create corresponding sidecar `rel_relation`, `logrel_relation`, and
    `bnd_boundary` objects
-5. record all generated compiler instances and sidecar objects under `slv_system_t` ownership
+6. record all generated compiler instances and sidecar objects under `slv_system_t` ownership

 These objects are deliberately not inserted into the user-visible instance